top of page

 Art Workshops for Kids at Polly Judd

 Greenplay Northwest (an outdoor early education center located at the base of the bluff) will be on hand to lead nature-themed art activities for kids of all ages all day.
-These activities will include painting rocks, a floral bookmark craft, making flags, sidewalk chalk, nature bracelets, and more.
+In the past these activities have included painting rocks, a floral bookmark craft, making flags, sidewalk chalk, nature bracelets, and more.

 What does this event support?